phaniram/TC-Wiki-Creation/HP Haven Twitter Analysis Tutorial Challenge.md

 **[Impact]**

-You'll now know exactly what people are thinking about your product over the timeline of tweets about the product you launched.
+You'll now know exactly what people are thinking about your product/stock symbol over the timeline of tweets about the product you launched/recent doings in stock market.

 Nice isn't it?
 Then let's start.